go-irc/irc/README.md

 ## Notes on Unstable APIs

-Currently the ISupport and Tracker APIs are considered unstable - these may be broken with minor version changes, so use them at your own risk.
+Currently the ISupport and Tracker APIs are considered unstable - these may be broken or removed with minor version changes, so use them at your own risk.

 ## Major Version Changes